Teaching Commons > Teaching Guides > Scholarship of Teaching and Learning

 “The rigorous investigation of student learning, with the purpose of developing novel teaching methodologies and practices that can lead to the measurable enhancement of student learning.
 The results of the investigation are made public through quality scholarly outlets and widely-accepted conferences and general or discipline-specific journals.”

 This definition makes clear that SoTL is ultimately about improving student learning.
 Investigating what and how students learn can help faculty develop innovative teaching practices that lead students to significant learning gains.
-SoTL’s focus on improving student learning aligns with DePaul’s Vision 2018, which testifies to the university’s commitment to enhancing academic quality and supporting educational innovation.
+SoTL’s focus on improving student outcomes aligns with DePaul’s Vision 2024, which testifies to the university’s commitment to enhancing academic quality and supporting educational innovation.

 There are a number of academic journals with a focus on SoTL, both across the disciplines and within them.
 Some of the most influential interdisciplinary journals are listed below: